 Probiotics (beneficial or “helpful” bacteria) are a supplement that may be recommended.
 Although some studies have shown promising results regarding the use of probiotics in treating and preventing antibiotic-resistant bacterial infections, there is no conclusive evidence.
-However, because using probiotics poses no risk, they may be added to the treatment plan.
+However, because using probiotics poses no risk to the dog, they may be added to the treatment plan.

-What care will my cat require after treatment?
+What care will my dog require after treatment?

-Cats that have had a resistant bacterial infection may be more susceptible to infection again in the future if they have a predisposing condition.
+Dogs that have had a resistant bacterial infection may be more susceptible to infection again in the future if they have a predisposing condition.
 In these cases, taking precautions to prevent general infections is recommended.
-Infection prevention means preventing another course of antibiotics that could potentially create a resistant infection.
+Infection prevention means avoiding another course of antibiotics that could potentially create a resistant infection.